jrwrigh/dotfiles2.0/SETUP.md

 1. Kvantum (Qt): KvOxygen
 2. In `.config/gtk-3.0`, set `gtk-theme-name=Clearlooks`
 3. Adjust masterpdfeditor4 to default look
-4. Mouse pointer is "X11 Default Black" (as found on KDE or Gnome stores)
+4. Mouse pointer is "Aidwta" or "X11 Default Black" (as found on KDE or Gnome stores)